Human Uses of Catnip

 Many companies sell seeds and there is no particular difficulty in starting them.
 You will get better results if you start your seeds inside and away from cats then transplant the seedling.
 Catnip seeds likes light to germinate so sprinkle the seeds on the earth and press them in.
 Don't bury the seeds.
 Your main problem will be to keep the cats out of the catnip patch until the little plants have established themselves.
 Start more than you need and re plant if cats get to them.
 Often cats don't disturb the plants until they are bruised but not always.

 I sprinkle seeds in a pot of potting soil and just barely cover them, or better still just press them in, the soil.
 The seeds are quite tiny.

 Catnip likes some sunshine and can take full sun.
 It will tolerate partial shade but can get leggy if it's too dark.

 If you want to dry your catnip for the winter then cut it and dry thoroughly in a spot your cat cannot reach.
 It takes quite a lot of time to dry properly.
 If you store it before it's dry it will go mouldy.
 Store in an airtight container to retain the volatile oil.

 It's not hard to start outside directly in the ground.
-Plant as soon as soil can be worked and danger of frost is mostly gone.
+Plant in the fall or spring.